ulrich-merkel/client-side-cache/README.md

 + Save image files via base64 and append them to dom
 + Control the application cache state

-You will find the latest javascript caching functions in **build/** folder:
+You will find the latest javascript caching functions in the **build/** folder:

 + **build/cache.js**: The complete and uncompressed source code for development
 + **build/cache.dev.js**: The minified source code, but with some logging informations to keep track of the current cache states